-COVID-19-As discussed within the 'Recent Developments' section, due to the COVID-19 Pandemic, the Company was unable to advertise in the theaters, and thus generate the majority of its revenue, for the three months ended June 25, 2020 and for the remaining duration of time that the theaters are generally closed.
-The Company's theater access fees, network affiliate payments and Platinum Spot revenue share payments are driven by attendance, active screens and revenue and were not incurred for three months ended June 25, 2020 and will not be incurred for the duration the theaters are closed.
+COVID-19-As discussed within the 'Recent Developments' section, due to the COVID-19 Pandemic, the Company was unable to advertise in the theaters, and thus generate the majority of its revenue, for the approximate six months of 2020 that the theaters were closed.
+The Company's ability to advertise within the reopened theaters has been and will continue to be limited due to reduced movie schedules and patron capacities at many network theaters and the timing and frequency of new major motion picture releases as compared to prior years due to the COVID-19 Pandemic.
+Our theater access fees, network affiliate payments and Platinum Spot revenue share payments are driven by attendance, active screens and/or revenue, and therefore, were not incurred for the duration of time that the theaters were closed and attendance-based fees will be reduced for the period of time that attendance is lower than historical levels.
+Even though our ability to generate in-theater advertising revenue will be negatively impacted by government mandated capacity restrictions and the limited new content currently available, we are still required to pay these screen-based fees when theaters are open, which may be reduced for months where screens are in use for only part of the month.